 You’ll get a single payment twice a month to cover your living costs.
 This will be paid directly into your bank, building society, credit union or Post Office account.
 If you don’t have an account you’ll need to open one - an adviser at your nearest Citizens Advice can help.
 You can ask to be paid monthly instead of twice monthly.

 If you make a joint claim as a couple, you’ll get a single payment for both of you.
 You can ask to have the payments split between you and paid into separate accounts.

 When you'll be paid

-After you apply it’ll usually take 5 or 6 weeks to get your first Universal Credit payment.
+After you apply it’ll usually take 5 weeks to get your first Universal Credit payment.
 The first payment wil be for half your monthly amount.

 After your first Universal Credit payment, you’ll be paid twice a month.

 Your housing costs will be paid direct to your landlord or mortgage lender unless you ask for it to be paid to you.
 If you pay rent or have a mortgage and you think a payment will be late because you’re waiting to be paid, you should talk to your landlord or mortgage lender and explain.